Caellwyn/well-predicter-tanzania/README.md

 # Preparing the Data

+* First: we dropped very specific features and kept only one of each of the redundant features identified above.
-After dropping highly specific or redundant features, we scaled the numeric data so each features' values were comparable to each other.
-This helps prediction models to compare features evenly without losing information.  `date_recorded` was originally full of strings of dates, but we transformed them into numbers with the whole number as the year and the decimal representing the months (1/month).
-We imputed missing values We one-hot-encoded categorical features, creating a binary column for each category within them.
+* Second: we scaled the numeric data so each features' values were comparable to each other.
+This helps prediction models to compare features evenly without losing information.
+* Third: `date_recorded` was originally full of strings of dates, but we transformed them into numbers with the whole number as the year and the decimal representing the months (1/month).
+* Fourth: we imputed missing values in `permits` column, filling missing values with the most common value.
+Then we replaced the '0' entries for `construction_date` with the median date.
+* Fifth: with `date_recorded` as a number and all values of `construction_year` we were able to add a feature describing the age of the pump.
+We predicted this would be very important in predicting its need for maintenance.
+* Finally: We one-hot-encoded categorical features, creating a binary column for each category within them.
 Algorithmic models can only understand numbers.

-# The Models
+# The Model

+The first step in creating a predictive model is to choose a target metric.
+Communities without a reliable water source face death, disease, and hardship, so we decided to create a model that prioritizes identifying wells that are or will soon be non functional.
+Those are the communities that are most in need of assistance and are in the worst danger.
+The metric we used for this model was a recall score on non functioning wells.
+This score specifically reduces false negative results, which would lead to broken wells that go unserviced.
+However, it also allows for more false positives, possibly resulting in wasted trips.
+However, there may be other benefits to an official visit to a remote or vulnerable population.

 We hope our predictive model will assist governmental and aid organizations in targeting failed wells for maintenance.
 Clean and functional wells save lives.